chaintope/electrs-tapyrus/doc/usage.md

 If you use [the **experimental** Debian repository](https://github.com/romanz/electrs/blob/master/doc/usage.md#cnative-os-packages), you should skip this section, as the appropriate systemd unit file is installed automatically.

 You may wish to have systemd manage electrs so that it's "always on."
-Here is a sample unit file (which assumes that the bitcoind unit file is `bitcoind.service`):
+Here is a sample unit file (which assumes that the tapyrusd unit file is `tapyrusd.service`):

 ```
 [Unit]
 Description=Electrs
-After=bitcoind.service
+After=tapyrusd.service

 [Service]
-WorkingDirectory=/home/bitcoin/electrs
+WorkingDirectory=/home/tapyrus/electrs
-ExecStart=/home/bitcoin/electrs/target/release/electrs --db-dir ./db --electrum-rpc-addr="127.0.0.1:50001"
+ExecStart=/home/tapyrus/electrs/target/release/electrs --db-dir ./db --electrum-rpc-addr="127.0.0.1:50001"
-User=bitcoin
+User=tapyrus
-Group=bitcoin
+Group=tapyrus
 Type=simple
 KillMode=process
 TimeoutSec=60